Business networking: History

 Historically, there have been multiple forms of business networks, such as those among religious or ethnic groups, among small businesses, or between large companies and their subcontractors.
 Business networks have existed between firms as well as between individuals.
 Guilds, associations of merchants and craftspeople, were the main form of business network in North America and Western Europe prior to the Industrial Revolution.
 Beginning in the 1700s, chambers of commerce began to be founded.
 In the early twentieth century, service clubs such as the Rotary Club, Lions Club, and Kiwanis Club were founded as social organizations for business networking.

 In the second half of the twentieth century, networking was promoted to help business people to build their social capital.
 Business networking by members of marginalized groups (e.g., women, African Americans, etc.) has been encouraged to identify and address the challenges barring them from professional success.
 Mainstream business literature subsequently adopted the terms and concepts, and promoted them as pathways to success for all career climbers.

-Before online business networking, in-person networking was the only option for business people.
+Prior to the emergence of online platforms, in-person networking events and professional organizations were the primary venues for business networking activities.
 This was achieved through a number of techniques such as trade show marketing and loyalty programs.
 Though these techniques have been proven to still be an effective source of making connections and growing a business, many companies now focus more on online marketing due to the ability to track every detail of a campaign and justify the expenditure involved in setting up a campaign.

 Types

 Business networking can be broadly categorized into two main approaches: in-person networking and online networking.

 In-person networking allows organizations and entrepreneurs to connect with professionals face-to-face.
-Industry conferences and trade shows are a resource to meet potential clients, partners, and colleagues while also learning about current trends.
+Industry conferences and trade shows provide opportunities to meet potential clients, partners, and colleagues while also learning about current trends.

 Online networking provides another resource to connect with professionals virtually.
 Platforms like LinkedIn are designed specifically for professional networking, allowing individuals to build their network, share their expertise, and participate in industry discussions.
 Online forums and communities focused on specific industries can be a valuable resource for connecting with like-minded individuals and asking questions about the industry.
 Industry-specific discussion boards offer another avenue for online networking, where individuals can showcase their knowledge, learn from others, and potentially find new collaborators or clients.